 MODERN FOREIGN LANGUAGE

-| Students study MFL for two hours a week.
+| Students study MFL for five hours over two weeks across Key Stage 3.

 |